Deep Learning for Free-Hand Sketch: A Survey: Discussion

 \subsubsection{Data and Annotations}

-\keypoint{Annotation} Single-modal sketch datasets have begun to provide some annotation such as grouping \cite{li2019toward} and segmentation \cite{qi2019sketchsegnet+}.
-However more fine-grained annotation of this type is necessary, particularly sketch attributes are lacking.
+\keypoint{Annotation} Uni-modal sketch datasets have begun to provide some annotation such as grouping \cite{li2019toward} and segmentation \cite{qi2019sketchsegnet+}.
+However more fine-grained annotation of this type is necessary, wit sketch attributes in particular being lacking.
 As discussed in Section~\ref{sec:sketch_photo_generation}, existing multi-modal sketch benchmark annotation is primarily in terms of \emph{pairings} (\eg, sketch-photo, sketch-3D).
 However, fine-grained/local annotations (such as stroke-contour, parts, and attributes) would enable richer cross-modal alignment models to be learned.

 \keypoint{Meta-Data and Fairness} Unlike photos, sketches are uniquely influenced by the demographics, perception, memory, and drawing style of the artist; as well as the conditions under which they are drawn (\ie, time-limited or not).
 Most existing datasets do not take care to acquire balanced samples of users across background, age, gender, \etc; or record such meta-data about their participants.
-However, such sampling and meta-data are necessary for studying changes in drawing style with these covariates, as well as for ensuring that sketch-based applications work well for users of different types.
+However, such sampling and meta-data are necessary for studying changes in drawing style with these covariates, as well as for ensuring that sketch-based applications work well for users of different backgrounds.
 Furthermore, existing sketch datasets are mainly created as bespoke efforts by researchers or casual participants in online games with time-pressure.
 These may lead to sketches that are either excessively well dawn, or too poorly drawn.
 Data collected under a variety of drawing conditions, and meta-data about those conditions, would help sketch research in future.